zgulhan/helm-myapp/README.md

 In GitLab, after adding $REGISTRY_PASS which is your Docker Hub's password as a variable from Settings -> CI/CD -> Variables, automatic image building will be triggered.

+Also, please change variables: IMAGE_NAME, IMAGE_TAG, and REGISTRY_USER in .gitlab-ci.yml to trigger image building successfully.

 ![masked variable](/pictures/1.png)

 # CD Pipeline